andy5211d/DR2TVOverlay/ReadMe.md

+NOTE:  Latest version is 'divingoverlaysV3.1.0.lua', not with a letter suffix

 # Description
 DR2TVOverlay is an extension for [OBS Studio](https://obsproject.com/) built on top of its scripting facilities utilising the built-in embedded LuaJIT interpreter.
 This Lua script uses a number of OBS-Studio Sources to display the event information from [DiveRecorder](https://www.diverecorder.co.uk) (DR) onto